stevejj4/stevejj4/README.md

 ---

-### 🏦 Table Banking Management Platform
+### 🏦 Group/Chama Table Banking SaaS

-A digital platform for managing community savings groups and micro-loan operations.
+A digital platform for managing community savings groups and micro-loan operations for different groups with their own group operations modalities.

 **Capabilities**